Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

 -   We can see that users `1001680` and `1004277` were the most active customers in the last month.

--   The range of the orders of the top 10 active customers range from 1026 to 727 order.
+-   The range of orders of the top 10 active customers ranges from 1026 to 727 orders.

     `What are the top 10 users based on the total purchases in the last month?`